kapicorp/kapitan/docs/example-terraform.md

 ### secrets

 Although there are no particular secrets in this instance.
 It is possible to utilize Kapitan secrets as defined in [secrets management](secrets.md).

+### Collaboration

+In some situations you may find teams that are used to writing terraform in HCL.
+In such situations it may be difficult to adopt Kapitan into the companies workflows.
+We can however use terraform modules to simplify the integration process.
+This means teams which are used to writing in HCL will not need to completely adopt Jsonnet.

+Modules can be imported into projects by defining them under the `modules` parameter key as shown in `inventory/targets/sandbox`.
+This means teams will only have to worry about coordinating parameter inputs for different projects.
+Jsonnet provides the ability to specify conventions and validation of input parameters.
+This provides peace of mind to infrastructure administrators around the tools usage.